friendsfamily17-svg/documents/multi-dev-guides/startup-dev-guides/docs/flutter/README.md

 See also: `PROCESS.md` — team workflow, required documents (PRD, TSD, SDD, Test Plan, Deployment Checklist), CI/branching guidance and release checklists.

 Happy coding!

+## Templates

+Copy templates into your project when you start a new feature or release:

+- PRD, TSD, SDD, Test Plans, and Deployment Checklists: `../../templates/` (canonical)
+- Ready-to-copy examples (Bug/Feature/Dev checklist): `../../../resources/templates/` (examples and quick templates)